Vice Chancellor for Diversity, Inclusion, and Civic Engagement

 In 2012, Watson was one of 15 fellows selected nationwide for the inaugural White-Riley-Peterson Policy Fellowship.
 This opportunity allowed her to study afterschool and expanded learning policy and work in partnership with the New Jersey Statewide Afterschool Network, funded by the C.S.
 Mott Foundation, to develop a state-level policy plan focused on increasing the quality of school based out-of-school time programs in New Jersey.

-Watson serves on the boards of several not-for-profit organizations, including the Center for Family Services, a nonprofit human service agency dedicated to improving the lives of children and families in southern New Jersey.
+Watson serves on the boards of several not-for-profit organizations, including as chair of the Center for Family Services, a nonprofit human service agency dedicated to improving the lives of children and families in southern New Jersey.
 She served on the Camden City Public Schools Board of Education from 2006-09, a position that she was appointed to by Acting Governor Richard Codey and then re-appointed to by Governor Jon Corzine.
 While on the board, Watson was elected as vice president and served as the chair the curriculum committee.
 Her commitment to Camden and serving others has been honored by the United Way of Greater Philadelphia and Southern New Jersey, Kappa Alpha Psi Fraternity Inc., the Anointed News Journal, and others.

 Watson received her bachelor of arts in Afro-American studies and psychology from Rutgers University–Camden, her master’s in psychological services from the University of Pennsylvania’s Graduate School of Education, and her Ph.D. in childhood studies from Rutgers University–Camden, where her research focused on images and representation of African American children.